moj-analytical-services/rpackage_training/README.md

 The documentation of functions is done within the same R script as the function itself - an example can be viewed at: https://github.com/DCMSstats/eesectors/blob/master/R/year_sector_data.R

 Looking at the first 41 rows you can see a title (one sentence), description, details including inputs, what is returned, some examples, and the @export which enables users to access the function when they load your package.
+Functions which are not marked with @export can be used by other functions inside the package, but aren't readily available for users directly.

 The process is as follows:
 1. add documentation to the .R file